-- 1. Water Column Effects: Due to the location and scale of the oil spill, the spill is expected to have impacts on the food chain in coastal areas. - 2.
-Fisheries Effects: The oil spill led to the temporary closure of approximately 36% of federal Gulf waters, as well as in-state waters, to fishing.
+- 1. Water Column Effects: Due to the location and scale of the oil spill, the spill is expected to have impacts on the food chain in coastal areas. - Fisheries Effects: The oil spill led to the temporary closure of approximately 36% of federal Gulf waters, as well as in-state waters, to fishing.
 Although these waters have subsequently been reopened, studies on fisheries impacts are ongoing, and impacts from oil on fish eggs and larvae may be better understood over time. - 3.
 Effects on Other Species: Animals face both short-term and long-term impacts from the oil spill, including impacts on food availability, growth, reproduction, behavior, and disease. - 4.
 Habitat Effects: Beaches, wetlands, and other Gulf Coats habitats were exposed to oil, which could potentially exacerbate erosion issues in the region and kill plants and animals.

 Specific long-term effects on the ecosystem are still being studied.
 Documented effects have been reported by scientists for various aspects of the ecosystem.
 For example, scientists provided estimates on the effect of the oil plume on deep sea sediment habitat and species around the well head.
-They reported that the most severe reduction of biodiversity in this habitat extended 3 km around the wellhead, and that moderate impacts were observed up to 17 km southwest and 8.5 km northeast of the wellhead.17 Further, scientists estimated that recovery rates for this habitat could be in terms of decades or longer.18 The effects on the seafood industry are also being calculated economically and environmentally for the long term.
-Apart from the shutdown of fisheries due to the immediate effects of the spill, some observers are noting that the seafood catch is less than in previous years and that effects of the spill on younger generations of fisheries populations could result in lower catches in the future when remaining fish mature.
+They reported that the most severe reduction of biodiversity in this habitat extended 3 km around the wellhead, and that moderate impacts were observed up to 17 km southwest and 8.5 km northeast of the wellhead.
+Further, scientists estimated that recovery rates for this habitat could be in terms of decades or longer.
+The effects on the seafood industry are also being calculated economically and environmentally for the long term.